xxjynxx/simpleProjects/README.md

 # simpleProjects
-Small programs like a todo app to learn
+Small programs to learn and have fun as a beginner :)